 3. Nutritional Imbalances: The Body’s Silent Signals

 In our modern world, we face a nutritional paradox: on one hand, nutrient poor processed and junk foods can leave us overfed yet undernourished, while on the other, restrictive diets can deprive us of essential nutrients due to limited food intake and excluding certain food groups.
 Either way, many of us find our bodies craving proper nourishment.
 Those intense cravings you experience?
 They can be your body’s way of asking for specific nutrients.
 That chocolate craving might be a call for magnesium.
 The urge for salty snacks could signal a need for minerals.
-If our body’s needs aren’t satisfied, survival mode kicks in.
+If our body’s needs aren’t satisfied, the cravings can become more persistent until eventually survival mode can kick in – meaning our body will do everything in it’s power to drive us towards food.

 4. Environmental Imbalances: Lessons from Ayurveda